Private Tour New York City: It’s all in the details

 ON A PRIVATE TOUR of NEW YORK CITY

 The hounds that lunch are being carried about town like little potentates, feet nary touching the ground, paw pads pink as the day they were born.
 Sadly, this trend of portaging pets is spreading.
-By our very rough unscientific analysis, of every five dogs living near Madison Avenue two or more do little or no walking.
+By our very rough unscientific analysis, two of every five dogs living near Madison do little or no walking.

-It was populated by a diverse group of mostly impoverished Irish, Scots, Germans, African Americans, Greeks, Eastern Europeans, Puerto Ricans, and others.
+Hell’s Kitchen is a large area, stretching from 34th Street up to 57th Street, and from 8th Avenue to the Hudson River.
+It was originally populated by a diverse group of mostly impoverished Irish, Scots, Germans, African Americans, Greeks, Eastern Europeans, Puerto Ricans, and others.
 Supposedly it got it’s name from the cops who patroled it, according to local historian Mary Clark the name Hell’s Kitchen:

 “…first appeared in print on September 22, 1881 when a New York Times reporter went to the West 30s with a police guide to get details of a multiple murder there.
 He referred to a particularly infamous tenement at 39th Street and 10th Avenue as “Hell’s Kitchen,” According to this version, 39th Street between 9th and 10th Avenues became known as Hell’s Kitchen and the name was later expanded to the surrounding streets.
 Another version ascribes the name’s origins to a German restaurant in the area known as Heil’s Kitchen, But the most common version traces it to the story of Dutch Fred The Cop, a veteran policeman, who with his rookie partner, was watching a small riot on West 39th Street near 10th Avenue.
 The rookie is supposed to have said, “This place is hell itself,” to which Fred replied, “Hell’s a mild climate.
 This is Hell’s Kitchen.”